Frank-Pechar/css-natours/README.md

 ## This App Uses CSS - SASS/SCSS Features Such As:

-ARCHITECTURE:

-SCSS: 7 – 1 Pattern for Folders and Files
+- Architecture; SCSS: 7 – 1 Pattern for Folders and Files
-BEM Naming convention
+- BEM Naming convention

-IMPLEMENTED the FOLLOWING in SASS(SCSS) and CSS:
+## Coding Methods and Features Used:

 - basic website reset
 - responsive images using HTML srcset, sizes, picture, and source elements